NihalSidhu/Data-with-Danny-SQL-Challenge/Pizza Runner/Data Scrubbing.md

 ![customer_orders_cleaned](https://github.com/NihalSidhu/Data-with-Danny-SQL-Challenge/assets/111151666/ad39e96c-feb9-4cf9-8579-017a80a86966)

+Now that I have a cleaned version of customer_orders, I then moved to the other dirty table, runner_orders.

 ## Cleaning table *runner_orders*
 When looking over the runner_orders table, I noticed multiple key issues with the dataset.
 Some of the issues noticed were:

-- The 'pickup_time'
+- The 'pickup_time' column has multiple values labeled as 'null'

-At initial glance of the customer_orders table I noticed that there were some issues with it.
-We can see a few issues, such as

-- The 'exclusion's column has multiple values labeled as "null"
+- The 'distance' column has no consistency with its usage of 'km' and has multiple values labeled as 'null'
+- The 'duration' column has no consistency with what what term should be used for minutes (mins, minute or minutes).
+Along with this, it has mutliple values labeled as 'null'
-- The 'extras'  column has multiple values labeled as "null" or are actually NULL.
+- The 'cancellation' column has multiple values labeled as "null" or are actually NULL.

-Looking at runner_orders table we can see that there are values labeled "null" and NULL values throughout the table.
-Along with this, we can see that there are columns with different value types throughout.
-For example, the distance column has some values with "km" and some without.
-Similarly, the duration column has some with "minutes" or "mins".
-I will create a new table labeled "runner_orders_cleaned" that will replace the messy values with "" and will standardize the values in the distance and duration columns.

 *runner_orders table*

 ![runner_orders](https://github.com/NihalSidhu/Data-with-Danny-SQL-Challenge/assets/111151666/2bd210a9-b6b8-4c46-9806-9d6229b2e006)

+With the inconsistencies across the table, I needed to create a new cleaned version of the runner_orders.
+To do this, I had to make the following changes in each column:
+- pickup_time: Replaced "null" with blanks
+- distance:  Replaced 'null' and 'km' with blanks
+- duration: Replaced 'min', 'minute', 'minutes' and 'null' with blanks
+- cancellation: Replaced 'null' and NULL with blanks

 ````sql
 CREATE Table runner_orders_cleaned AS